Static Data Masking (SDM)

 FieldShield is the award-winning, fit-for-purpose static data masking product for databases and flat files built on Eclipse and powered by IRI CoSort.
 FieldShield -- along with DarkShield and CellShield -- is also a member product of the IRI Data Protector suite, and is included with IRI Voracity total data management platform subscriptions.

 Voracity users can run these static masking functions along with data discovery, integration, migration, governance, and analytic operations.
-For example, they can encrypt and sort data for safe bulk DB loads, or build a delta report or ETL job that de-identifies fields.
+For example, they can simultaneously cleanse, encrypt, and sort data for safe bulk DB loads; mask data migration/replication or subset targets; and, build a delta report or ETL job that also de-identifies fields.